reednel/pages/src/content/food/pierogis.md

     - some

 instructions:
-  - Boil pierogis; remove wheh floating
+  - Boil pierogis; remove wheh floating.
-  - Chop onion (not too small)
+  - Chop onion (not too small).
-  - Sautee onion lightly, they should need more time than the pierogis
+  - Sautee onion lightly, they should need more time than the pierogis.
-  - Add pierogis to pan
+  - Add pierogis to pan.
-  - When close to done, turn down the heat and add lemon, thyme, salt, and pepper
+  - When close to done, turn down the heat and add lemon, thyme, salt, and pepper.
-  - Cook until golden
+  - Cook until golden.
+  - Serve into a bowl, top with parmesan and any additional salt, pepper, or lemon juice to taste.

 notes:
   - I recommend the pierogis from Fresh Thyme, given their quality and price.
-  - A good nonstick pan is important for avoiding a ripped-noodle potatoey mess
+  - A good nonstick pan is important for avoiding a ripped-noodle potatoey mess.
-  - Covering the pan for a period as soon as lemon is added will make it absorb better
+  - Covering the pan for a period as soon as lemon is added will make it absorb better.
 ---